thlorenz/browserify-shim/README.md

 In most cases you want to install it as a [devDependency](https://npmjs.org/doc/json.html#devDependencies) via:

     npm install -D browserify-shim

+**NOTE**: for browserify v5, in browserify options `fullPaths: true` must be enabled in browserify options; otherwise ids are used by browserify and browserify-shim can't detect filenames properly; this can also be enabled on the command line of browserify by `--full-paths`

 #### 2. Register browserify-shim as a transform with browserify